Q: How do I make changes to my child’s Before & After School registration?

 Q: Do you offer financial assistance?

 A: Yes!
-We offer partial financial assistance as a discount ranging from 20-70% of fees depending on household size, income, and special circumstances.
+We offer partial financial aid as a discount ranging from 20-70% of fees depending on household size, income, and special circumstances.
 Please see the link to the Financial Aid Application on our website.
-We will begin accepting applications after registration opens on May 2.
+We will begin accepting applications after registration opens in May 2019.